 Although I am still creating new photographs of the parks - now harnessing digital technology to create images which couldn't be made in the past - by the summer of 2002, I had made large format photographs of the (then) 58 National Parks when I set up my camera on the Great Kobuk Sand Dunes in Arctic Alaska (see picture).
 In 2009, Ken Burns and Dayton Duncan featured me as one of the few living characters in the PBS film The National Parks: America's Best Idea.

-I had found an audience since 1995 with my first website, the Mountain Gallery, which was expended into this website and led to many publications in more than thirty countries.
-As it became one of the most visited of individual photographer's websites, I turned to photography full-time, with prints and license sales from terragalleria.com providing the sole source of income for our family.
-I currently live in San Jose, California, with my wife and two children.
+I had found an audience since 1995 with my first website, the Mountain Gallery, which was expended into this website in 2001 and has since led to hundreds of publications in more than thirty countries.
+As it became one of the most visited of individual photographer's websites, I turned to photography full-time.
+I currently live in San Jose, California, with my wife, two children, and a Chihuahua dog named Peanut who routinely runs half-marathon distances.